-Quickstart for Buyers
+Quickstart for Users

 This guide walks you through how to use x402 to interact with PayPerScrape.
 By the end of this guide, you will be able to programmatically discover payment requirements, complete a payment, and scrape any website.